HL7/fhircast-docs/docs/specification/STU1.md

 > "1.0 Draft" This is the draft of the 1.0 release of the FHIRcast specification.
 We are currently working towards a 1.0 release and would love your feedback and proposed changes.
 Look at our [current issue list](https://github.com/fhircast/docs/issues) and get involved!

-## Abstract
-FHIRcast enables the synchronization of healthcare applications user interfaces in real-time through the exchange of a workflow event to a small number of disparate applications.
-The notification message which describes the workflow event is a simple json wrapper around one or more FHIR resources.

 ## Overview
 The FHIRcast specification describes the APIs and interactions to synchronize disparate healthcare applications user interfaces in real time allowing them to show the same clinical content to a user or a group of users sharing the same topic.
 The notification message which describes the workflow event is a simple json wrapper around one or more FHIR resources.